Updated April 2026

 Tips for Buying Wedding Insurance

-2. Read the cancellation triggers
+2. Understand the cancellation triggers

-3. Check pandemic exclusions
+3. Check COVID and pandemic exclusions

-4. Keep records of all payments
+4. Keep records of every payment

 How to Make a Wedding Insurance Claim